 Here's what you can do to motivate learners before, during, and after eLearning courses:

 Technique #1: Understand the Learner

-Think about your audience and their work environment before gathering any kind of instructional materials.
-The training directly needs to address the learners real needs.
-You need to think about the type of people they are working with and what jobs they are currently doing in the company.
+Instructors should think about their audience before gathering any kind of instructional materials.
+They need to think about the type of people they are working with and what jobs they are currently doing in the company.
 Are they seasoned employees with years of experience or fresh from college?
 Do they already have specific and reliable methods that they use on the job every day?
 Is the group diverse or similar in gender, age, education and job position?
-All of these factors will contribute to the dynamic of the course.
-Remember, the key to meeting students needs and keep them motivated is to know and understand their characteristics and design your eLearning project based on them.
+All of these factors will contribute to the dynamic of the class.

 Technique #2: Make Learning Meaningful

-The truth is that most employees are interested in learning new information only if it can be applied directly to their daily lives.
-If they don’t see the real benefit they aren’t going to be engaged with the course, therefore not completing it.
+Most employees are interested in learning new information only if it can be applied directly to their daily lives.
 A key motivational factor in eLearning includes instructional materials and ideas that will be meaningful for the student.
 If the new skill or information won't be useful to the employee, they will most likely find less value in the course.
 Instructors and trainers should always stick to relevant content and describe specifically how and when the students can use it on the job or in daily life.

 During the Course

 An effective way to get students on board during any course is to stimulate their curiosity.
 Instructors can get students thinking about the big ideas in the course, ask them to describe an ideal workday or get them brainstorming about new concepts.
 Students will be more naturally motivated to learn new material when they are curious about how it can affect their duties on the job.
 Other motivational factors in eLearning include giving a pre-test or questionnaire before the material is delivered or asking the students to make a list of the topics they would like to explore throughout the course.